 In accordance with the Code and IFRS13, the Fund categorises financial investments carried on the Net Assets Statement at fair value using a three-level hierarchy as disclosed in Note 18.
 Financial investments categorised as level 1 and level 2 are valued using quoted market prices and therefore there is minimal judgement applied in determining fair value.
+Level 1 assets are actively traded and very liquid, whilst level 2 assets are not actively traded, therefore level 2 assets are not as liquid as level 1.

-However, the fair value of financial investments categorised as level 3 is determined using the latest investor reports and financial statements provided by the general partners, adjusted for cash flow after the date of the general partners' report.
+The fair value of financial investments categorised as level 3 is determined using the latest investor reports and capital statements provided by the general partners, adjusted for cash flow after the date of the general partners' report.
 These require management judgement and contain significant estimation uncertainty.
 Reliance is placed on general partners' to perform these valuations and further due diligence is performed by the Fund to maintain confidence in the data provided.
-The total value of level 3 investment is £3,383m at 31 March 2023.
-This consists of the Fund's unlisted private equity, pooled investments, property funds and direct property.
-In line with the market risk within Note 18, there is a risk that the value of the Fund may reduce or increase during the 2022/23 reporting period by £296m which represents the potential market movement on value of investment at level 3, the potential market movement is shown in Note 18 of the accounts.
+For directly held investment properties we use surveyors' valuation report.
+The total value of level 3 investment is £3,403m at 31 March 2023.
+This consist of the Fund's unlisted private equity, pooled investments, property funds and direct property.
+In line with the market risk within Note 18, there is a risk that the value of the Fund may reduce or increase during 2022/23 reporting period by £298m which represents the potential market movement on value of investment at level 3, the potential market movement is shown in Note 18 of the accounts.